whyboris/utilitarianism.net/content/utilitarian-thinkers.md

      image="/img/thinkers/Susanna-Newcome.jpg"
      text="Susanna Newcome" >}}

+{{< thinker-name name="Susanna Newcome" year="(1685 - 1763)" >}}

-**Susanna Newcome** (1685 - 1763) was a British philosopher and theologian.
+Susanna Newcome was a British philosopher and theologian.
 Her most significant work, _An Enquiry into the Evidence of the Christian Religion_ (1728), contains an early formulation of utilitarian thought.

 {{< read-more url="susanna-newcome" >}}